DanBuchan/bin_tools/README.md

 * `dos2unix` - perl script that subs some character in place in an ascii/utf-8 file
 * `prep_cath_fasta.py` - take the cath domain seqs fasta and domain list and add the H family to the fasta file
 * `prep_pfam_fasta.py` - take a stockholm format pfam file and output a fasta file of all seqs and a fasta file of a rep
+* `relabel_headers.py` - take a fasta file and output a version where the names are replaced with sequential numbers